LyazS/LoadTFLite2TF/README.md

     3. check your outputs

 ## Need to know
-I just create for Project Mediapipe
+I just test the Project Mediapipe tflite,for your own using, check the ops definition